JiaheXu/RAM_code/README.md

 6. (Optional) Retrieval data

-    If you want to use the retrieval pipeline, please download the retrieval data from [Google Drive]() (link to be added soon) and unzip the data to `assets/data/`.
+    If you want to use the retrieval pipeline, please download the retrieval data from [Google Drive](https://drive.google.com/file/d/1Ta4MJioAlvrQiczQo-8A-PELRynhsHs1/view?usp=sharing) and unzip the data to `assets/data/`.

 ## Inference and Visualization